 The thought of bringing in rustic restaurant decor to recreate the atmosphere of beautiful Romanian traditional indoors in not a new one.
 Rustic restaurant decor has always been on trend in Romania.
 Recently, with so many restaurants now sporting farm-fresh menus, rustic decor became much more popular than it already was.
 The main concept of a Romanian inspired rustic restaurant decor is creating a cozy space where guests feel right at home and experience a Romanian traditional lifestyle.
-The rustic restaurant decor integrates elements found in a traditional house to portray Romanian traditional interiors, customs, traditions, including their marriage, ceremonies, food habits and pattern of agriculture.
+The rustic restaurant decor integrates elements found in a traditional house to portray Romanian traditional interiors, customs and traditions, including their food habits and pattern of agriculture.
 Here are 10 rustic restaurant ideas from the region of Moldavia, eastern Romania.

 - Antique Peasant Chests and Dowry Boxes

 The wonderful thing about decorating with antique chests and dowry boxes is that they add instant history and soul to any interior.
 There’s something especially human about the peasant woman’s dowry box.
 Various exquisitely crafted handmade textiles and celebration costumes were stored in the dowry box (lada de zestre).
-Other household textiles were stored in wooden chests (cufere) and benches that are fixed in the wall by a board and also a dowry chest (lavița), adorned with carved solar, vegetal, anthropomorphic symbols.
+Other household textiles were stored in wooden chests (cufere) and benches that are fixed in the wall by a board and also a dowry chest (lavița), adorned with carved geometric, zoomorphic and anthropomorphic symbols.
 These antiques provide storage, visual weight and interest.

 2. Dining Chairs Reupholstered with Old Traditional Textiles